AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 * Add another [[#Dirty Tactics|dirty tactic]] to adopt out of the list.
 * If you already have two dirty tactics, upgrade both into [[#Advanced Dirty Tactics|advanced dirty tactics]].
 * If you already have a singular advanced dirty tactic, upgrade it as following:
+	* Careful Step - Using the disengage action or quick action now allows you to use the [[Action Economy#^1e684d|disorient]] action as a free action.
+If you disengaged as a quick action, your target has a +2 bonus to their saving throw against it.
 	* Choke - A creature grappled, restrained or toppled by you is pacified 1.
 	* Fan - Add your attribute modifier an additional time for damage rolls for thrown weapons.
 	* Shield Bash - Shields you use gain the lethal 1 trait.